 We offer tailor made Overland Adventure Travel Insurance that covers most of the adventure and sporting activities on our trips.

 For further information on the insurance we offer, the activities covered and costs, check out the Travel Insurance section of our website.
-You can purchase our insurance by logging into My Oasis Account and click 'Buy Insurance' or through the following link.

 MONEY, BUDGETS AND LP